aybassiouny/mahdytech/content/blog/low-qps-higher-latency/index.md

 After striking out `Data Store` I had thought I was almost done.
 I figured: "Easy!
 I will take a profile and find out which part is causing the delay".
 I am a [big fan of precise profiling](https://mahdytech.com/2019/01/13/curious-case-999-latency-hike/), because CPUs are blazing fast, and most often they are not the bottleneck.
 The CPU having to stop processing to do something else is what brings about most delays.
 Precise CPU profiling is made just for that: it has an accurate record of all [context switches](https://www.tutorialspoint.com/what-is-context-switching-in-operating-system), and in so an idea of where delays are.

-I took four profiles: one under high QPS (low latency), and one with PingPong low QPS server (high latency), on both the client and server sides.
+I took four profiles: one under high QPS (low latency), and one with ping-pong low QPS server (high latency), on both the client and server sides.
 And just for the heck of it, I also took a sampled CPU profile.
 When comparing profiles, I usually look for an abnormal callstack.
 For example, the bad side with high latency showing a lot more context switches (10x or more) than the good side with low latency.
 But what I found was an almost matching context switching between good and bad runs.
 To my dismay, however, nothing of substance was there.

 ## More Debugging